Can $E_8$ unification at low energies be consistent with proton decay?: Gauge couplings unification and proton decay

-where the $g$ is the unique gauge coupling at the unification scale, and $M_{\rm KK}$ is the lightest KK mass at the GUT/compactification scale.
-The proton decays mainly into kaons as the flavor preserving channels are suppressed \cite{Murayama:1994tc}.
-These are less restrained than the proton decay into pions $ \tau_{p\to K+L}=6.6\times 10^{-3}\ \tau_{p\to \pi+L}$~\cite{Zyla:2020zbs}, with the most stringent bound on the proton lifetime $\tau_{p\to \pi+L}<1.7\times 10^{34}\ {\rm yrs}$~\cite{Takhistov:2016eqm}.
-These constraints limit the GUT/compactification scale from Eq.~\eqref{eq:prodec} as
+in terms of the loop suppression factor $l$ and the lightest KK mass at the GUT/compactification scale, $M_{\rm KK}$, while the flavor preserving channels are more suppressed \cite{Murayama:1994tc}.
+Such a decay rate is less constrained than the one into pions, $\tau_{p\to K+L}=6.6\times 10^{-3}\ \tau_{p\to \pi+L}$~\cite{Zyla:2020zbs}, with the most stringent bound on the proton lifetime $\tau_{p\to \pi+L}<1.7\times 10^{34}\ {\rm yrs}$~\cite{Takhistov:2016eqm}.
+These constraints set the bound on the GUT/compactification scale from Eq.~\eqref{eq:prodec} as

-where the loop suppression factor $l$, as well as the gauge coupling $g$, may bring it down by many orders of magnitude, thus, enabling low-scale Grand Unification in our context.
+where the small $l,g_8\ll 1$ may bring it down by many orders of magnitude, thus, enabling low-scale Grand Unification in our context.

+For a global visualization of the latter phenomenon, we show the validity domain of the model in Fig.~\ref{fig:protondecay} where, using Eq.~\eqref{eq:prodec} the unification scale $\Lambda_0 \equiv M_\mathrm{KK}$ is represented in terms of the proton lifetime $\tau_p$ and, in the colour scale, the unified $E_8$ gauge coupling $g_8(\Lambda_0)$.
+The filled region also obeys the constraint in Eq.~\eqref{eq:conspd}, and one takes $l=0.01$ as of the typical size of the loop suppression factor.
+Notice that Fig.~\ref{fig:gunification} represents the particular case of the bottom-left end of the shaded region where the unification scale finds its smallest allowed value.
+This result shows that the low-scale asymptotic unification picture can be tested in the proton decay experiments in the future.